LeanneCodes/mean-girls-quiz/README.md

 ## Known Bugs
 * On iOS devices, the user can repeatedly click on the same correct answer for a higher score, despite not completing the full quiz or initially getting the answer wrong.
 After research and guidance from tutor support, this bug seems to be isolated to iOS devices.
 The ‘disabled’ syntax appears to work for non-iOS devices and browsers.
 * On iOS devices, the text colour of the answer buttons is different to non-iOS devices and browsers.
 For example, on non-iOS devices and browsers, the correct answer is in dark purple text and the wrong answer is in white text.
 However, on iOS devices, the correct answer, if chosen correctly first, is in white text and the wrong answers are in dark purple text.
 Although, if the user selects the wrong answer first, the wrong answer chosen is in white text, and the remaining answer buttons are in dark purple text.
-* See below an example of a user clicking on the wrong answer on two different software devices:
+* See below an example of a user clicking on the wrong answer on two different software mobile devices (iPhone and Motorola):

 <img width="654" alt="ios-versus-non-ios" src="https://user-images.githubusercontent.com/81588887/128928812-bdca56b2-a8e7-475c-8a6c-ee4eeb4bf98e.png">